ConorOBrien-Foxx/Plotter/README.md

 ### Installing the `plot` library.

 Open up your favorite terminal and type `jconsole`.
 (You may have to add j\bin to your path/environment for this to work.)
-Then, type `install 'plot'`.
+Then, type the following:

+    install 'graphics/plot'

 ### Installing Plotter